 Adequate investment is needed for effective warehouse and inventory management in Central America

-Management can choose whether to keep the functions of managing a warehouses and inventories in-house by automating its operations with costly technological systems and solutions, or it can choose to outsource this function to a third-party service provider such as the Central American Group’s member company, Loginter.
-Loginter provides a fast, timely, flexible, reliable and competitive service, and has the technological capabilities in place to perform all required functions.
+Management can choose whether to keep the functions of managing warehouses and inventories in-house by automating its operations with costly technological systems and solutions, or it can choose to outsource this function to a third-party service provider such as the Central American Group’s member company, Loginter.
+Loginter provides timely, flexible, reliable, and competitive service, and has the technological capabilities in place to perform all required functions.

 The Central American Group’s member company, Loginter, provides solutions

 Loginter works with the clients of its solutions for warehouse and inventory management in Central America to avoid negative scenarios such as:

 - Investment of too much capital in frozen stock;

 - Loss of sales due to a lack of adequate stock;

 - Retention of obsolete, duplicate, and deteriorated stock.

 The Central American Group, through its member company, Loginter, works with firms that are doing business in the region to solve the problems that often affect warehouse and inventory management in Central America.